-Our bifold doors are constructed from Architectural grade aluminium and high quality stainless steel hardware, making them highly resistant to corrosion and exceptionally strong.
-As with all external elements on a building though some maintenance is required to keep the doors looking good and performing well.
+Our bifold doors/windows are constructed from commercial/architectural grade aluminium and high quality stainless steel hardware, making them highly resistant to corrosion and exceptionally strong.
+As with all external elements on a building though some maintenance is required to keep the doors/windowslooking good and performing well.
 Below are our care and maintenance instructions.

 Hangers, pivots and brackets – A light spray application of a corrosive preventative such as Inox, followed by a light wipe with a dry cloth to remove excess is recommended.
 Exposed surfaces should first be wiped down with warm soapy water and soft rag and then rinsed clean before applying the preventative.